canton7/ec2manager/README.md

 The location of your personal list depends on how you installed Ec2Manager.

 If you grabbed a standalone zip, there should be a 'config' folder in the same directory as Ec2Manager.
-In there, create a file called `snapshot-config.txt`, and copy the format from [the officla list](http://canton7-ec2manager.s3.amazonaws.com/snapshot-config.txt) (that is, `snapshot-or-volume-id[space]Description`).
+In there, create a file called `snapshot-config.txt`, and copy the format from [the official list](http://canton7-ec2manager.s3.amazonaws.com/snapshot-config.txt) (that is, `snapshot-or-volume-id[space]Description`).

 Alternatively, host a snapshot-config.txt somewhere, and point the appropriate key in Ec2Manager.exe.config to it.